June 8, 2015

-Strong City hosted the 78th annual Flint Hills Rodeo last weekend, the oldest consecutive rodeo in Kansas.
+Last weekend, I went to photograph the oldest consecutive rodeo in Kansas.
 Unexpectedly, it was one of those events where I smiled all the way through.

-The event started with recognizing military members, talking about the importance of fighting cancer (that's the reason behind those pink shirts), and sponsors' announcement.
-Then, the singer started to perform the National Anthem, and the whole stadium joined in singing along, and everybody acted as it matters.
-Regardless of my stand towards nationalistic thinking, it was an intense moment.
+The event started with recognizing military members, discussing the importance of fighting cancer (which is why those pink shirts are in the photos), and sponsors' announcements.
+Then, of course, there was a performance of the National Anthem.
+The whole stadium joined in singing along, and everybody acted as if it mattered.
+Regardless of my stand towards nationalism, it was a powerful moment.

 Then, the event kicked off with bareback riding, followed by bulldogging, calf roping, barrel racing, and bull riding.
 Spectators cheered on all of them, creating a friendly atmosphere.

-They also had a few children's competitions, such as riding a sheep.
+They also had a few children's competitions, such as sheep riding.
 A number of the involved got a taste of the dirt.

 Meanwhile, the speakers aired one redneck joke after another, and the crowd laughed.
-They also included a performance of a rodeo clown, who danced with a horse.
+They also included a rodeo clown, who danced with a horse.

-I met some old friends there but also created a few new ones.
-Everyone I started to talk had a positive attitude.
-Many people shared some basic thing that brings them joy, like good coworkers at work, a book they are reading, their family, friends, current weather, and so on.
-It was refreshing, as at another event I covered earlier that day, I run into a person who started the conversation with something like: "So, I purchased iPhone 5, and just two weeks later, these bastards announced iPhone 6.
+I met some old friends there, but also created a few new ones.
+Everyone I talked to had a positive attitude.
+Many people shared basic things that bring them joy, like good coworkers, a book they are reading, their family, friends, the current weather, and so on.
+It was refreshing, as at another event I covered earlier that day, I ran into a person who started the conversation with something like: "So, I purchased iPhone 5, and just two weeks later, these bastards announced iPhone 6.
 I feel cheated!"
+It makes a big difference.

 After the rodeo, there were dances with live music.

-After taking a few pics for the paper, I joined and danced a bit — something I haven't done for five years or so.
-I attended many concerts in that time; however, they were within metal or electronic genres, where dance equals jumping all over the place like mad.
-The country dance is a tad more serious, so I tried to quickly recall some long-time forgotten waltz or foxtrot moves while attempted to adapt to the "two-step" or whatever it's called.
-I bet it looked hilarious, but I had a good time.
-Not sure if the girls I danced with felt the same, but anyway.
-Maybe I will try to learn all that stuff one day, but I think I will stick with moshing under a stage for now.
+After taking a few pics, I joined and danced a bit — something I haven't done for years.
+I went to concerts during that time; however, they were in the metal or electronic genres, where dance meant moshing in a pit.
+The country dance is a tad more serious, so I tried to quickly recall some long-time forgotten waltz or foxtrot moves while attempting to adapt them to the two-step, but I have no illusions; I bet it looked pretty clumsy to the onlookers.
+Still, I felt welcomed, and I had a fab time.
+The community made the event into a lovely evening!

-If you enjoyed this post, check out my other articles about Kansas, or all of the USA.
-You can also visit my blog archives for more categories and topics.
+If you've enjoyed this post, you might also like my other articles about Kansas, the USA, or different locations and topics.
 Thanks for reading!

 Published by: Jakub Stepanovic in Stories